Gloria Jean

 Gloria Jean (born Gloria Jean Schoonover; April 14, 1926 - August 31, 2018) was an American actress and singer who starred in 26 feature films from 1939 to 1959 and made numerous radio, television, stage and nightclub appearances.
 She may be best remembered for her appearance with W. C. Fields in the film Never Give a Sucker an Even Break (1941).

 Early years

 Gloria Jean was born Gloria Jean Schoonover in Buffalo, New York, the daughter of Ferman and Eleanor Schoonover; her ancestry was Pennsylvania Dutch.
 She had three sisters: Sally, Lois and Bonnie.
-The family was involved in her career, and Lois serving as a stand-in for Gloria Jean and their father managing her career.
+The family was involved in her career, with Lois serving as a stand-in for Gloria Jean and their father managing her career.
 Gloria Jean was three years old when she first sang on radio under the name of Baby Skylark.